Migrations¶

 .

-migrate
+edgy migrate

-and existing migrations for multi-database migrations.
+and existing migrations.

-Migrate from flask-migrate¶
+Migrate from Flask-Migrate¶

-was the blueprint for the original Migrate
+Flask-Migrate was the basis for the deprecated Migrate

-class and the migration settings.
+and migration settings.

 edgy.Instance

-takes as arguments (registry, app=None)
+takes (registry, app=None)

-Migrate env.py¶
+Migrate env.py

-Migrate from single-database migrations¶
+Migrate from Single-Database Migrations¶

-- Adding an parameter named
+- Add an

 engine_name